suuoh/suuoh.github.io/README.md

 * about.html
 * portfolio.html

-All other files and their content are licensed under the [Creative Commons Attribution-NonCommercial 3.0 license](http://creativecommons.org/licenses/by-nc/3.0/), unless otherwise stated.
+Licenses for all other files can be found in the [/LICENSES.md](LICENSES.md) file.

 Resources
 ---------